Jacuzzi not heating up

 1. Hot Tub Pump Not Working

 If your hot tub’s pump is not working, it could cause your heating issue.
-The pump is responsible for circulating the water, so if it is not working properly, the water will not be moving and will not be heated evenly.
+The pump is responsible for circulating the water, so if it is not working properly, it can cause a flow error, preventing the water from heating evenly.

 Check to make sure that the pump is plugged in and turned on.
 If it is, check to see if any debris is blocking the impeller.
 If there is, remove it and try again.
 If your pump isn’t working, it may need to be replaced.
 Action Spa Repair offers a wide selection of replacement pumps so you can find the perfect one for your needs.